Publisher and Chief Executive Officer

-Eddy W. Hartenstein is Publisher and Chief Executive Officer of the Los Angeles Times, where since August, 2008, he has been responsible for all aspects of print, digital and mobile operations of the country’s largest metropolitan daily news organizations, as well as those of the Los Angeles Times Media Group’s portfolio.
+Eddy W. Hartenstein is Publisher and Chief Executive Officer of the Los Angeles Times, where since August, 2008, he has been responsible for all aspects of print, digital and mobile operations of the country’s largest metropolitan daily news organization, as well as those of the Los Angeles Times Media Group’s portfolio.
 Prior to the company’s January 2013 change of ownership, he was also President and Chief Executive Officer of Tribune Company, one of the country’s leading multimedia companies, operating businesses in publishing, digital and broadcasting.
 He remains a member of the Tribune Board of Directors and will become the non-executive Chairman of Tribune Publishing when it is spun off from Tribune Company later this year.

 Previously, Hartenstein presided over the birth and growth of the satellite television industry.
 As a Vice President of Hughes Communications in 1981, he expanded Hughes’ acquisition and deployment of commercial communications satellites which served the broadcast and cable programming industries.
 In 1990, he was named President of a Hughes-owned subsidiary founded to develop direct-to-home satellite TV service.
 Hartenstein then transformed the concept into one of the most successful new product launches in consumer electronics history, propelling what became known as DirecTV into the nation’s leading digital, multichannel television service and helping establish digital TV as an innovative entertainment and distribution medium.
 He served as DirecTV’s Chairman and CEO through 2004, when the company was sold to News Corp.

-Currently Hartenstein is a board member at Broadcom Corporation, City of Hope, SanDisk and Sirius XM Radio, where he also serves as non-executive chairman.
+Currently Hartenstein is a board member at Broadcom Corporation, City of Hope, SanDisk and Sirius XM Radio, where he also serves as lead independent director.
 In 2008 he was inducted into the Consumer Electronics Association Hall of Fame and in 2007 he received an Emmy® from the National Academy of Television Arts and Sciences for Lifetime Achievement.
 He was inducted into the Broadcasting & Cable Hall of Fame in 2002 and the National Academy of Engineering (NAE) in 2001.

-Hartenstein holds Bachelor of Science degrees in aerospace engineering and mathematics from California State Polytechnic University, Pomona and a Master of Science degree from Cal Tech, and in 2014 was conferred the honorary degree of Doctor of Science by California State Polytechnic University, Pomona.
+Hartenstein holds Bachelor of Science degrees in aerospace engineering and mathematics from California State Polytechnic University, Pomona, a Master of Science degree from Cal Tech, and in 2014 was conferred the honorary degree of Doctor of Science by California State Polytechnic University, Pomona.